Donny-bla/segmentation-upsampler/README.md

 # Segmentation Upsampler

-This is a Python-based software for upsampling segmented images using a mesh-based method.
-This method aims to reduce the staircasing artifact and increase ultrasound simulation accuracy.
+This is a Python-based software for upsampling 3-dimensional segmented medical images using a mesh-based method.
+This method may be useful for reducing staircasing artifacts and increasing accuracy in personalised ultrasound simulations.

 ## Installation